lyceum-allotments/lyceum-allotments/content/post/two_subprocess_with_pipes.md

 +++
-date = "2017-02-24T21:14:38Z"
+date = "2017-03-02T23:46:37Z"
-draft = true
+draft = false
-title = "Python and Pipes Part 6: Multiple Subprocesses and Pipes"
+title = "Python and Pipes Part 6: Multiple Subprocesses and Pipes" series = "Python and Pipes"
 +++

 In the [previous
-section](/2016/12/python-and-pipes-part-5-subprocesses-and-pipes/)
+section](/2017/03/python-and-pipes-part-5-subprocesses-and-pipes/)
-we explored starting subprocesses and controlling their input and output via pipes.
+we explored start a subprocess and controlling its input and output via pipes.
 In this section we'll do the same, but this time for two sub-processes.
 A use for this, and the original reason I first developed this, was for testing a client and server.
 Basically, I wanted a program to start up the client and